 Meet Martha Merrill, from New Hampshire, USA, who has with a severe case of GTD (Gotta Travel Disease).
 Martha booked her first tour with Expat Explore in 2015.
-Since then she has joined us for three more, and has two further tours booked for 2017.
-Savvy traveller that she is, she already has two 2018 tours to boot!
+Since then she has joined us for five more, and already has two 2018 tours booked!
 We chatted to Martha about her travels and why she’s so passionate about exploring.

 I had always wanted to see England, Scotland and Wales.
 When my brother suggested that we take a week-long vacation together somewhere, I immediately did an Internet search.
 This is when I found that Expat Explore offered just what I wanted at a very affordable price.
 So good, in fact, I was afraid that it was too good to be true!
 Because I like to be thorough, I went back to my friend Google and looked for reviews on Expat Explore.
 I could only find positive things.
 I took the plunge and I’ve never looked back.
 There is an expression that travel is the only thing you can buy that makes you richer.
 It’s so true.
 Every experience, destination and person that I meet changes me… and before I knew it, travel taught me a few things about myself.